How to interact with the data in VR

 Changing cube size scaling

-to reset the z-axis to the default (startup) values
+Reset the z-axis to the default (initial) values.

 Selecting regions of interest